PretendoNetwork/.github/README.md

 <b id="f1">1</b> I do not know what other `TYPE`'s there are.
 I currently only know of one, `Nintendo-Network-EULA`, I still am unsure as to when I should throw error `1102` and I lack the remaining data for the rest of the EULA agreements. [↩](#a1)

-<b id="f3">2</b> There are MANY values that Nintendo seems to generate on their servers.
+<b id="f3">2</b> There are MANY values here that Nintendo seems to generate on their servers.
 I have no idea what some of these values mean and where/how they are used.
 Because of this I am unsure how to properly generate these values, and I am using placeholder values instead! ([see here for an example of what the return for an account is ](https://github.com/RedDuckss/csms/blob/master/OFFICIAL_SCHEMA.md#grab-profile))

 The entire `accounts` section at the beginning is new, and not sent by the registration request.
 It seems to have something to do with eShop accounts, though I don't know what exactly.
 I went to the eShop and it never even makes a request to that endpoint so the eShop isn't using that data, yet it's the only "account" mentioned.
 I am also unsure as to what `active_flag` is used for.
 There are also several `id` fields that seem completely pointless, like the `id` field in the `email` section and how the `mii` has it's own `id`, as do each of the different `mii_image` fields. [↩](#a3)